SAP-samples/teched2025-XP267/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Access SAP Cloud ALM and trigger tigger simple commands to your App via SAP Automation Pilot

-In this exercise, we will create...
+In this exercise, we will:

-## Exercise 1.1 Sub Exercise 1 Description
+- access SAP Cloud ALM and explore the metrics visible in Health Monitoring
+- interact with App endpoints via SAP Automation Pilot
+- setup the integration between SAP Cloud ALM and SAP Automation Pilot

+## Exercise 1.1 Access SAP Cloud ALM and explore the metrics visible in Health Monitoring

 After completing these steps you will have created...